hantsy/spring-r2dbc-sample/docs/intro.md

 ConnectionFactories.get("r2dbc:postgres://user:password@localhost/test");
 ```

-The details of the URL format is described in the [R2dbc spec doc](https://r2dbc.io/spec/0.8.2.RELEASE/spec/html/#overview.connection.url).
+The details of the URL form is described in the [R2dbc spec doc](https://r2dbc.io/spec/0.8.2.RELEASE/spec/html/#overview.connection.url).

 The following is an example of getting a `ConnectionFactory` from `ConnectionFactoryOptions`.